 When Israel had proper Torah leadership, the Sages led and chose the path which all followed.
 But in the times prior to the coming of the Mashiach, when Torah leadership is no longer respected, the generation is the one that chooses the road to be taken and the leadership is constantly looking at the people, checking to see where the people want to be led.
 The leader resemble a dog.
 Ostensibly they are leading, but in truth, they follow a path that is chosen by the people.

 When we find ourselves threatened and attacked by a hostile world, rather than growl and bite at the stick, maybe we should consider Who it is that threw the stick at us in the first place, and why He is throwing it at us.

 2. We are very close, on his heels so-to-say of these tremendous revelations.

-The Megilla Ruth opens, “And it was in the days when the judges judged.”
+The Megillah Ruth opens, “And it was in the days when the judges judged.”
 Our Hakhamim explain, “And it was in the days when the judges were judged!”
-The times were filled with tremendous chutspah.
+The times were filled with tremendous chutzpah.
 When a Jewish high school education was enough wisdom to belittle any Hakham and every Rosh Yeshiva.
-Not only this, later in the Megilla it says, “[Boaz] went to lie down at the end of the grain pile.”
+Not only this, later in the Megillah it says, “[Boaz] went to lie down at the end of the grain pile.”
 Our Hakhamim explain the times were rampant with immorality.
 Boaz slept by his pile so his grains would not be stolen for payment for the prostitutes.
-These lowly signs of those times, canonized in a book of our Written Tradition, our Hakhamim in Gemara Sota saw would be the signs of the times of the footsteps of the Mashiach.
-Indeed the Megilla ends with, “And Jesse begot David.”
+These lowly signs of those times, canonized in a book of our Written Tradition, our Hakhamim in Gemara Sotah saw would be the signs of the times of the footsteps of the Mashiach.
+Indeed the Megillah ends with, “And Jesse begot David.”
 David, who would become King David, who would be the progenitor of the messianic line.

 The Zohar comments on the verse: